Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 Kundalakesi – A Buddhist epic about Kundalakesi, who renounces worldly life to become a nun.

-Why is Sangam Age called Golden Age?
+Why is the Sangam Age called the Golden Age?

 The Sangam Age is called the “Golden Age” due to its significant achievements in literature, culture, and governance.
 It was a period of flourishing Tamil literature.
 The era also saw political stability and prosperity under powerful Tamil kingdoms, which promoted economic growth and cultural development.